taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka looks at Eireena, suddenly scared.
 The raspberries in Asoka's hand have been crushed by Asoka's sudden tension.

-Eireena: **"If you hear what I have to say, and all you want is to hide someplace safe for the rest of your life, I guarantee that you will have that place with us.
+Eireena: **"If you hear what I have to say, and all you want is to hide some place safe for the rest of your life, I guarantee that you will have that place with us.
 Do you understand?"**

-Asoka: **"Yes."**
+Asoka nods: **"Yes"**

 ### Page 12